 Conducting design sprints and brand sprints with intense brainstorming to ensure that every effort and opportunity was taken to make the product better;

-Creating high-fidelity user interfaces and design system(s) assuring the quality standard and apt for consistent follow-up changes in the product.;
+Creating high-fidelity user interfaces and design system(s) assuring the quality standard and apt for consistent follow-up changes in the product;

-In the long run, this increases the customer satisfaction score and other metrics of your SaaS’ success.
+In the long run, this increases the customer satisfaction score and other metrics of your SaaS success.

 When the product cycle is running like clockwork, a business owner has an opportunity to concentrate on strategic issues such as scaling or launching new products.
-But organizing such a process is not a one-man job.
+However, organizing such a process is not a one-man job.
 You need a team of specialists to continuously monitor the business environment, keep a finger on the pulse of user needs, investigate the competitors, and seek every possible way to improve the product.